 Starts at ~$1,060/month with higher tiers for business and enterprise plans.

-9. SentiSum: Best for Support Ticket Analytics and Customer Service Insights
+12. SentiSum: Best for Support Ticket Analytics and Customer Service Insights

 - G2 Rating: 4.8/5

-SentiSum is purpose-built for support and CX teams in the trenches of daily customer conversations.
-Its core capability: real-time, automated tagging and sentiment detection for every chat, ticket, email, or survey response.
-No manual labeling needed.
+SentiSum is purpose-built for support teams in the trenches of daily customer interactions.
+Its core capability: real-time, automated tagging and customer sentiment detection for every chat, ticket, email, or survey response, with no manual tagging needed.
+Whether your inbox is flooded with login complaints or feature requests, SentiSum immediately categorizes incoming feedback and assesses tone so support teams can spot rising issues and act before they escalate.

 Key Features

-- Multilingual Analysis: Handles 100+ languages with native text analysis or English translation.
+- Multilingual Analysis: Handles 100+ languages with native text analysis

 SentiSum Pros

-- Excellent for high-volume support environments
+- Excellent for high-volume support environments dealing with large incoming feedback volumes

-- Ask-AI adds self-serve insight discovery for non-analysts
+- Ask-AI adds self-serve insight discovery for non-analysts on the team

 SentiSum Cons